-Tina from Your New Wings Life Coaching has asked me to speak tomorrow at her event for parents who are wondering what to do next with their lives.
+A while back, Tina from Your New Wings Life Coaching asked me to speak at her event for parents who are wondering what to do next with their lives.
 She wants to inspire them to find their passion and follow it.
-As someone who’s done exactly that, Tina’s asked me to share my story and what I’ve learned along the way, so this weekend, I’ve been reflecting on my business life and how I came to be where I am now.
+As someone who’s done exactly that, Tina asked me to share my story and what I’ve learned along the way.
 I could write a whole book on that but today, I’m going to stick to the things I would do differently if I were starting again.
 So if the next newborn in your life is your new business, read on.

 Starting a business – 5 things I’d do differently

 Starting your first business can be overwhelming.
 There are lots of resources to help you decide what type of business to start, what legal things you need to do, etc, from people who are far more qualified to give you that advice than I am.
 So these tips are based on my own experiences and if I did have a time machine tucked away somewhere, these are the pieces of advice I would give myself back in 2008 when I was drafting my first business plan.

 1. Don’t spend a lot of money on branding at the start